classgraph/classgraph/classgraph-vfs/README.md

         VfsRoot module = vfs.open(ModuleFinder.ofSystem().find("java.logging").orElseThrow())) {
     for (VfsRoot root : List.of(dir, jar, module)) {
         System.out.println(root + " (" + root.getKind() + ")");
-        for (VfsEntry entry : root.getEntries()) {
+        for (VfsEntry entry : root) {
             System.out.println("  " + entry.getName() + " (" + entry.getLength() + " bytes)");
         }
     }
 }
 ```

-`getEntries()` lists files, not directories, and names them relative to the root, so the same loop
+A root is `Iterable<VfsEntry>`, and iterating it lists files, not directories, and names them
-walks all three kinds of root.
+relative to the root, so the same loop walks all three kinds of root. `getEntries()` returns the
+same entries as a `List`.
 Closing the `Vfs` releases every file handle, memory mapping and
 temporary file it took, and invalidates every `VfsRoot` and `VfsEntry` it handed out, so do not let
 them escape the `try` block.

 ### List only the part of a root you want

-`getEntries()` builds a list of every file in the root.
+Iterating a root builds a list of every file in it.
 When only some of them are wanted, `walk()`
 is cheaper: it offers each directory before the entries in it, so an unwanted one can be skipped,
 and for a directory tree a skipped directory is never even listed.